Intrinsic momentum transport driven by almost-rational surfaces in tokamak plasmas

-An alternative topology occurs on ``almost-rational surfaces,'' where $q$ is almost but not exactly rational.
+An alternative topology occurs on ``almost-rational surfaces,'' where $q$ is slightly different from a low-order rational value.
 Even though such a {\it field line} might not bite its tail, {\it turbulent eddies} still can.
 This is because eddies have a finite binormal extent (i.e. the direction perpendicular to field lines but within the magnetic surface).
 Thus, they can encounter themselves, just somewhat misaligned.
 This affects the behavior of eddies and differently than when there is no binormal misalignment \cite{VolcokasUltraLongEddies2023, VolvcokasLinearSelfInteraction2024, VolvcokasNonlinearSelfInteraction2024}.
 Due to the anisotropy of turbulence, this requires $q$ to be within $O(\rho_{\ast})$ of a rational number (e.g. $q = 3/2 + \Order{\rho_{\ast}}$).
-Importantly, this does {\it not} imply the effect diminishes in larger machines because $q$ can be almost rational across the majority of the plasma \cite{JoffrinITBsplittingByRationals2002}.
+Importantly, this does {\it not} necessarily imply the effect diminishes in larger machines because $q$ can be almost rational across the majority of the plasma \cite{JoffrinITBsplittingByRationals2002}.
 Lastly, a third topology occurs when $q$ is irrational (or sufficiently high-order rational) and not within $\Order{\rho_{\ast}}$ of low-order rational.
 In this case, eddies never encounter themselves, nor experience any self-interaction.